ajheikki/coursera-GettingAndCleaningData/CodeBook.md

     x_test.txt
     y_test.txt

-Assign column names and merge to create one data set.
+Moreover, the script assigns column names and merges different data sets together.

 #Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.
+ Subset only those columns from the merged data set that contain activityID, subjectID, 'mean' or 'std' (standard deviation) in their column names to keep only the necessary columns.
+However, 'meanFreq' columns are excluded.

 #Section 3.
 Use descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names
+Merge the data from step 2 with the activityType labels to inlude the descriptive activity names

 #Section 4.
 Appropriately label the data set with descriptive activity names.

-Use gsub function for pattern replacement to clean up the data labels.
+Use gsub function for pattern replacement in order to clean the data labels (column names).

 #Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.